-Note that you can choose to be a part of research (which they haven't really defined yet) or opt-in to law enforcement searching.
-Read more about opting-in for enforcement matching and why that option matters (and what the heck, here’s another article comparing all the major testing companies’ current policies on that).
+Note that you can choose to be a part of research (which they haven’t really defined yet) or opt-in to law enforcement searching.
+(Read about law enforcement policies of the major DNA testing companies).

 The mitoYDNA website offers these tools: